RobMans426/fuzzie-api-doc/login_signup.md

 1. 422 - Email already registered.
 2. 406 - Phone already registered
-3. 406 - This account is linked to Facebook.
-Please login by Facebook

 The response will have a `message` key, which will contain the appropriate error message.